- Lead Instructor: Scott Miller

 Upon completion of this program, the student will be able to:

-- demonstrate the required knowledge and skills in order to qualify for the written portions of the Federal Aviation Administration examinations for pilot and instructor.
+- demonstrate the knowledge and skills to qualify for the written portions of the Federal Aviation Administration examinations for pilot and instructor.

 - perform navigational pre-flight planning.